Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Swami Vivekananda: a number of verses from of the Bhagavad Gita, comments of Sri Ramakrishna etc

-Spirituality, religion and Bhagavad Gita
+Spirituality, religion and the Bhagavad Gita

 Are there any dangers in Bhakti or Jnana Yoga?
 Bhagavad Gita (Philosophy)